-As a parent of a young athlete, you know firsthand the dangers of recreational sports, whether it’s an injury, bullying from other kids or bad behavior from fellow parents and coaches.
+As a parent of a young athlete, you know first-hand the dangers of recreational sports, whether it’s an injury, bullying from other kids or bad behavior by fellow parents and coaches.

-The Center for Disease Control and Prevention (CDC) reports that nearly 4 million medical visits are tied to youth sports injuries annually.
-Coupled with 20 million reported annual school absentees and a growing list of personal injury claims, youth sports has seen a major drop in enrollment.
+The Centers for Disease Control and Prevention (CDC) reports that nearly 4 million medical visits are tied to youth sports injuries annually.
+Coupled with a reported 20 million annual school absences related to those injuries and a growing list of personal injury claims, youth sports has seen a major drop in participation.

-However, the CDC says that over 50% of youth sports injuries are preventable through education and awareness.
+However, the CDC says that 50% of youth sports injuries are preventable through education and awareness.

 CoachSafely: PROTECTING YOUR YOUNG ATHLETE

 CoachSafely is a safety policy and education solution created in 2015 to identify and rectify gaps in youth sports programming through comprehensive education that empowers parents and coaches to make the best decisions for their young athlete.